 (English majors will think of Joseph Conrad’s Kurtz, and film buffs will think of Col. Kurtz in Heart of Darkness), or

 “Neuman cooks his pork shoulders and briskets on a custom-made smoker at Mess Hall and transports the meats to Solly’s for reheating and serving.
 The barbecue is better than you’d ever imagine: The sweet, piquant bark on the brisket looks and tastes as if it were fresh from the smoker.”

-Tim carman gets paid to write this stuff.
-But, no. It doesn’t work that way.
+Someone gets paid to write this stuff.
+But, no. Life doesn’t work that way.
 Pork with so much sauce that it’s “stewlike” cannot be fixed with a few pieces of bark.
-Brisket — especially the lean-only brisket they sell around here, does not taste “fresh from the smoker” after it has been trucked across town in DC traffic and re-heated in an oven or (Forgive me, Lord) a microwave.
+Brisket — especially the lean-only brisket they sell around here — does not taste “fresh from the smoker” after it has been trucked across town in DC traffic and re-heated in an oven or (Forgive me, Lord) a microwave.
+And brisket bark should be peppery, not sweet.
 You can’t make a silk purse out of a sow’s butt.

 That’s Washington in a nutshell: move along, nothing to see here.
-Don’t look behind the curtain which, by the way is woven from free-range quinoa and locally sourced organic kale fibers by artisans trained by Tibetan monks.
+Don’t look behind the curtain which, by the way is woven from locally sourced organic kale fibers by artisans trained by Tibetan monks.
 It’s very stylish, very on-trend, and money is no object.

 Click “follow” on our front page to receive blog posts in your email box.
 Or bookmark us and check in from time to time.
 If you’re planning a trip, you can “Search” the name of the destination city, state, or country for good restaurants (in Europe, often close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.